sauvc/rulebook/rulebook.md

 - The <span class="inverse">Judges</span> may demand additional explanations on safety issues when the safety of a vehicle is deemed to be in question.

-## Feedback

-- If you spot any errors or inconsistancies in the rulebook, please email auvc.singapore@gmail.com or contact us through [our website](https://sauvc.org/#contact).
-- If you have any queries or clarifications about the rules, please email auvc.singapore@gmail.com or contact us through [our website](https://sauvc.org/#contact).
+<p>If you spot any errors/inconsistancies in the rulebook or have queries/clarifications about the rules, please email auvc.singapore@gmail.com or contact us through [our website](https://sauvc.org/#contact).</p>